-- Alabastor Quan, a gnome rogue-turned-illusionist and failed circus ringmaster; wielder of a cursed dagger and member of the Ravenswing Thieves’ Guild.
+- Alabastor Quan, a gnome rogue-turned-warlock and failed circus ringmaster; wielder of a cursed dagger and member of the Ravenswing Thieves’ Guild.

 - Yam, an eccentric gnome illusionist and local graduate student at Umbral University.
 Yam cares little for money.
 Yam is curious.
 Yam is Yam.

 Yam had stopped by their apartment in Mooncross, checking in on the magical sheep Cosmo and the Book of Chaos, stolen from Delirium Castle and stowed there with the formidible caprine guardian.
 They discovered that the Book seemed to be altering their chambers, creating new doors and corridors within the building, undetectable from the outside: a room made entirely of candy and gingerbread, a walk-in closet filled with animated clothes, a tropical greenhouse, even a gallery filled with portraits – all of Yam.

 “Like what I’ve done with the place?”
 The Anarchonomicon asked Yam.

 “Uh… I mean, it’s cool and all, but uh… is there any way you could keep this from getting out of hand?”

 “That’s not really in my nature, now is it?”
 The Book of Chaos responded, its pages flipping glibly.

 Yam made a note to tell their companions about the tome, then hurried off to the docks to catch a ferry to Genial Jack – an invitation had arrived, from the party for a celebratory soiree in Jackburg.